memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **GRANDPA Finality Gadget**
 GHOST-based Recursive ANcestor Deriving Prefix Agreement.
-It is the finality gadget for Kusari and SwapDex, which allows asynchronous, accountable, and safe finality to the blockchain.
+It is the finality gadget for Kusari and SwapDEX, which allows asynchronous, accountable, and safe finality to the blockchain.
 For an overview of GRANDPA, see [this Medium post.](https://medium.com/polkadot-network/polkadot-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)

 ---